 - Pay it Forward – see how it all comes together to form the City’s budget

-The program also includes a graduation ceremony on May 21 and optional Saturday tours of the Water Treatment Facility and Poudre Fire Authority Training Center (specific dates to be determined).
+The program also includes a graduation ceremony on May 20 and optional Saturday tours of the Water Treatment Facility on April 12 and Poudre Fire Authority Training Center on May 3.

 To be considered for CityWorks 101 you must have lived within the Fort Collins Growth Management Area (GMA) for at least one year.
 Class size is limited to a maximum of 30 people; priority is given to applicants who will attend all eight classes.